Read This First

 Prompt 4: You said, “ The term “self-evident” captures the intuitive appeal of ethical egoism.
 It suggests that the principle resonates with an internal, almost instinctive understanding of human motivation. “ But grounding self-evidence in an internal human motivation is epistemically inappropriate, right?

 This middle step takes the pressure from self-evident and turns it toward framing [morality] as “self-evident.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

-At this stage, the gain is not memorizing the conclusion but learning to think with Self-evidence.
+Treat Self-evidence as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Abuse of “Self-Evident” tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.